StanfordMSL/performance_guarantees/README.md

-# performance_guarantees
+# risk_sensitive_project
-This repository accompanies the paper "Guarantees on Robot System Performance Using Stochastic Simulation Rollouts"
+This repository accompanies the paper "Distribution-Free Risk Sensitive Control of Robotic Systems".

 ## Summary of Repository
  - ```experiments.py```: Each figure in the paper is associated with an experiment.
 We use this file to run each experiment and save the data necessary for plotting the results.
 Each experiment requires a ```.yaml``` config file in order to run.
 A config file for each experiment is found in the ```experiments/config_files``` directory.
 When an experiment is run the results as well as the associated config file are saved in a timestamped folder in the ```experiments/runs``` directory.